-A freelance who is registered for VAT will save £300 when they buy computer equipment for business use with a price tag of £1500 (at the March 2021 rate of 20 per cent).
+A freelance who is registered for VAT will re-claim £300 VAT after they buy computer equipment for business use with a price tag of £1500 (at the August 2021 rate of 20 per cent).

 If your turnover is under £1,350,000 (!) you can apply to send in just one VAT return a year, due two months after the end of your financial year.
 This can reduce the administrative overhead.
 You must still, however, make payments of your estimated VAT liability at least quarterly.

 Some freelances swear by the "flat-rate scheme".
 Under this, you pay a flat percentage of your receipts to the government.
 This saves the effort of adding up all your invoices and all your receipts.
 But do please pay attention to the warning about "limited cost" businesses below.

 For what HM Revenue and Customs describe as "journalists" this flat rate is 12.5 per cent - and for photographers it is 11 per cent (as of July 2021).
 These are percentages of your turnover including the VAT you pay out.